pum8/power-data-augmentation/readme.txt

-# Data Synthesis using CTGAN, TVAE, and TabDDPM
+# Data Synthesis using CTGAN, and TabDDPM

 ## Overview
-This project leverages the Conditional Tabular Generative Adversarial Network (CTGAN), Tabular Variational Autoencoder (TVAE), and Denoising Diffusion Probabilistic Model (DDPM) to synthesize realistic data based on a given dataset.
+This project leverages the Conditional Tabular Generative Adversarial Network (CTGAN) and Denoising Diffusion Probabilistic Model (DDPM) to synthesize realistic data based on a given dataset.
 The repository includes implementations of these models, generated figures, and saved models for further data generation tasks.

 ## Project Structure